thestray/tw-portfolio/ProjectZSetup.md

 ---
 ###Install Project Z
 This project is under Continuous Integration(CI) so there may be multiple builds a day.
-It is fine to use any build from the current day, unless there is an issue in an earlier build.
+You can use any build from the current day.

 1. Download the latest Project Z version of the [S-Voice - Project Z](#)
 2. Connect you phone to the device with a device USB cable.